 - The OPMD NH Study will characterize the level of dysphagia borne by each OPMD subject at baseline and assess subsequent progression of dysphagia via the use of the following quantitative radiographic measures (i.e., videofluoroscopic swallowing studies or "VFSS").
-The VFSS outlined below collectively provide objective assessments of global swallowing function and the function of the pharyngeal constrictor muscles (i.e., the muscles whose functional deterioration drives disease progression in OPMD): - Total Pharyngeal Residue %(C2-4)2 - Pharyngeal Area at Maximum Constriction (PhAMPC) - Dynamic Imaging Grade of Swallowing Toxicity Scale (DIGEST) - Vallecular Residue %(C2-4)2, Pyriform Sinus Residue %(C2-4)2, and Other Pharyngeal Residue %(C2-4)2 - Normalized Residue Ratio Scale (NRRS_v, NRRS_p) - Pharyngeal Construction Ratio (PCR) - The NH study will also employ clinical measures of global swallowing capacity and oropharyngeal dysphagia, along with two distinct patient-reported outcome instruments targeting the assessment of oropharyngeal dysphagia. - Upon the achievement of 6-months of follow-up in the NH Study, participants will, potentially, be eligible for enrollment into the BB-301 Phase 1b/2a treatment study. - BB-301 Phase 1b/2a Treatment Study: - This first-in-human (FIH) study will evaluate the safety and clinical activity of intramuscular doses of BB-301 administered to subjects with OPMD. - The primary endpoint of the FIH study will be safety. - Secondary endpoints are designed to determine the impact of BB-301 on swallowing efficiency, swallowing safety, and pharyngeal constrictor muscle function in subjects diagnosed with OPMD with dysphagia via the use of serial clinical and videofluoroscopic assessments.
-Critically, each of the clinical and videofluoroscopic assessments employed in the FIH study will be equivalent to those employed for the NH study to facilitate comparative clinical and statistical analyses for each study subject. - The primary and secondary endpoints will be evaluated during each 90-day period following BB-301 intramuscular injection (Day 1). - The NH of dysphagia observed for each OPMD study participant, as characterized by the VFSS and clinical swallowing assessments carried out during the NH Study, will serve as the baseline for comparative assessments of safety and efficacy of BB-301 upon rollover from the NH Study onto the BB-301 Phase 1b/2a Treatment Study. - In December 2022, Benitec began screening OPMD subjects at the lead clinical study site in the United States. - In January 2023, Benitec announced the enrollment of the first OPMD subject into the NH Study in the United States. - As of October 2023, 19 subjects have been enrolled into the NH study in the United States. - The pace of enrollment of OPMD subjects into the NH Study at the U.S. clinical study site supports our central clinical development goals of: (1) administering BB-301 to OPMD subjects in December 2023 or January 2024, and (2) disclosing the initial interim safety and efficacy data over the next 12 months for subjects that have received BB-301.
+The VFSS outlined below collectively provide objective assessments of global swallowing function and the function of the pharyngeal constrictor muscles (i.e., the muscles whose functional deterioration drives disease progression in OPMD): - Total Pharyngeal Residue %(C2-4)2 - Pharyngeal Area at Maximum Constriction (PhAMPC) - Dynamic Imaging Grade of Swallowing Toxicity Scale (DIGEST) - Vallecular Residue %(C2-4)2, Pyriform Sinus Residue %(C2-4)2, and Other Pharyngeal Residue %(C2-4)2 - Normalized Residue Ratio Scale (NRRSv, NRRSp) - Pharyngeal Construction Ratio (PCR) - The NH study will also employ clinical measures of global swallowing capacity and oropharyngeal dysphagia, along with two distinct patient-reported outcome instruments targeting the assessment of oropharyngeal dysphagia. - Upon the achievement of 6-months of follow-up in the NH Study, participants will, potentially, be eligible for enrollment into the BB-301 Phase 1b/2a treatment study (NCT06185673). - BB-301 Phase 1b/2a Treatment Study (NCT06185673): - This first-in-human (FIH) study will evaluate the safety and clinical activity of intramuscular doses of BB-301 administered to subjects with OPMD. - The primary endpoint of the FIH study will be safety. - Secondary endpoints are designed to determine the impact of BB-301 on swallowing efficiency, swallowing safety, and pharyngeal constrictor muscle function in subjects diagnosed with OPMD with dysphagia via the use of serial clinical and videofluoroscopic assessments.
+Critically, each of the clinical and videofluoroscopic assessments employed in the FIH study will be equivalent to those employed for the NH study to facilitate comparative clinical and statistical analyses for each study subject. - The primary and secondary endpoints will be evaluated during each 90-day period following BB-301 intramuscular injection (Day 1). - The NH of dysphagia observed for each OPMD NH Study participant, as characterized by the VFSS and clinical swallowing assessments carried out during the NH Study, will serve as the baseline for comparative assessments of safety and efficacy of BB-301 upon rollover from the NH Study onto the BB-301 Phase 1b/2a Treatment Study (NCT06185673). - In December 2022, Benitec began screening OPMD subjects at the lead clinical study site in the United States. - In January 2023, Benitec announced the enrollment of the first OPMD subject into the NH Study in the United States. - In November 2023, Benitec announced the completion of the administration of BB-301 to the first study subject in the Phase 1b/2a clinical study (NCT06185673) in the United States.
+The second study subject was dosed with BB-301 in February 2024. - As of January 2024, 23 subjects had enrolled into the NH study in the United States. - On April 18, 2024 Benitec reported positive interim clinical trial data for the first study subject dosed withBB-301 (i.e., "Subject 1") in the BB-301 Phase 1b/2a Treatment Study (NCT06185673) - BB-301 facilitated improvements across multiple measures of swallowing function in the first Phase 1b/2a clinical study subject as compared to pretreatment assessments conducted during the observational natural history portion of the study